rummanparvez/Data-Analysis-Prediction/README.md

 •	Hypothesis 4: Orders with same-day shipping have the lowest rate of returned products.
 This hypothesis is supported.
 The data shows that orders with same-day shipping have the lowest rate of returned products.

 •	Hypothesis 5: The company's profit is more on weekdays than on weekends.
 This hypothesis is supported.
 The data shows that the company's profit is more on weekdays than on weekends.

+Note: This also includes the streamlit file named data_analysis.py for the web based understanding of the above Hypothesis